-4.2.5 Pad surface finishes
+4.2.5 Pad Surface Finishes

-Almost all PCB finishes are compatible with HSOPs including Hot Air Solder Leveled (HASL), Organic Solderability Protectant (OSP), Electroless Nickel Immersion Gold (ENIG), Immersion Sn, and Immersion Ag.
-NXP suggests the PCB surface finish shelf life be monitored to ensure the life has not expired.
-Surfaces should always be free of contamination and oxidation before PCB assembly.
+Almost all PCB finishes are compatible with SOICs, including Hot Air Solder Leveled (HASL), Organic Solderability Protectant (OSP), Electroless Nickel Immersion Gold (ENIG), and Immersion Sn and Immersion Ag.

-4.2.6 Solder mask layer
+4.2.6 Solder Mask Layer

 In general, solder mask should be pulled away from both the Input/Output pads.
 The solder mask opening around the PCB pads can be as large as the spacing between pads.
-The area in between the pads show in Figure 12 may be too thin for the solder mask resulting in the solder mask lifting off from the PCB.
-A potential solution is modification of the solder mask along the pad-to-pad spacing, so only the "toes" of the pads are covered with solder mask for better PCB strength
+The area in between the pads may be too thin for the solder mask resulting in the solder mask lifting from the PCB.
+A potential solution is modification of the solder mask along the pad-to-pad spacing so only the "toes" of the pads are covered with solder mask for better PCB strength.

-Figure 12.
-Pad and solder mask with thin webbing

-5 Board assembly

-5.1 Assembly process flow

-A typical surface mount technology (SMT) process flow is shown in Figure 13.

 Figure 13.
-SMT process flow
+Pad and Solder Mask with Thin Webbing

+5 Board Assembly

+5.1 Assembly Process Flow

+A typical Surface Mount Technology (SMT) process flow is shown in Figure 14.

+Figure 14.
+SMT Process Flow

-5.2 Solder stencil/solder paste
+5.2 Solder Stencil/Solder Paste

 For maximum thermal/electrical performance, it is required that the exposed pad on the package be soldered to the land pattern on the PCB.
 This can be achieved by applying solder paste on both the pattern for lead attachment as well as on the land pattern for the exposed pad.
-While for standard (non-thermally/electrically enhanced) lead frame based packages, the stencil thickness depends on the lead pitch and package co-planarity.
-The package standoff must also be considered for the thermally/electrically enhanced packages to determine the stencil thickness.
+While for standard (non-thermally/electrically enhanced) leadframe based packages, the stencil thickness depends on the lead pitch and package co-planarity, the package standoff must also be considered for the thermally/electrically enhanced packages to determine the stencil thickness.
 For a nominal standoff of 0.1 mm, the stencil thickness of 0.10 mm to 0.15 mm, depending upon the pitch, is recommended.
-The EP stencil aperture openings should be 0.25 mm smaller than the copper pads on PCB as shown in Figure 14.
+The EP stencil aperture openings should be 0.25 mm smaller than the copper pads on PCB as shown in Figure 15.
 This allows for proper registration of the stencil to the pad pattern.
 A large stencil opening may result in poor release.
 To overcome this, the aperture opening should be subdivided into an array of smaller openings, similar to the thermal land pattern.
-These guidelines results in the solder joint area to be about 80 to 90% of the exposed pad area.
+These guidelines will result in the solder joint area to be about 80% to 90% of the exposed pad area.